jorengalanida/game-1/README.md

 # game-1
-Part of my Training- To enhance Logic
+Part of my Training- To enhance my Logic